Designing Your Courses

 On the Cutting Edge maintains a number of different kinds of course design resources:

 - The Cutting Edge Online Course Design Tutorial: Barbara Tewksbury and Heather Macdonald have developed a course design process that is highly successful in helping faculty design effective and innovative courses.
 Working through their tutorial is an excellent way to design a course and explore a variety of classroom an assignment strategies.
-If you would like to read a synopsis of the course design process used in the tutorial, click here.
+Here's a brief synopsis of the course design process used in the tutorial.

 - A course design resource page with links to a goals/syllabus data base, the online course design tutorial referred to above, and the Cutting Edge course design workshops for undergraduate faculty.